cncf/wg-serverless/workflow/spec/spec.md

 * n_of_m: State can transition once N number of branches have completed execution.
 In this case you should also specify the "n" property to define this number.

+Exceptions may occur during execution of branches of the Parallel state, this is described in detail in [this section](#parallel-state-branch-exceptions).

 #### <a name="parallel-state-branch"></a>Parallel State: Branch